 Further reading can be found on the Nginx Wiki.
 You definitely want to check out this resource before consulting other resources.

-My server is a DigitalOcean VPS.
+My server is a Linode VPS.
 I use their smallest plan because I can't peg the resources it offers.